Quixoty/quixoty-test4.github.io/_posts/2020-08-16-mixed native hedges (part 4).md

 <br><br>
 In comparison, an informal hedge typically:
-- receives less consistent maintenance along its length
+- receives less consistent (and less frequent) maintenance along its length
 - may vary in width, height and species composition along its length
 - favours rotational hedge maintenance
-- any specimen trees may be clustered together or distributed at inconsistent spacings [INFORMAL HEDGE – LESS MAINTAINED
+- any specimen trees may be clustered together or distributed at inconsistent spacings

 <figure class="half">
     <a href="/assets/images/formalhedge.jpg"><img src="/assets/images/formalhedge.jpg"></a>